![]() |

 // 3 clock latency

-my_DDS_sine_LUT( // the LUT must contain only one quarter of the sine wave
+blockram512x16bit_2clklatency my_quarter_sine_LUT( // the LUT contains only one quarter of the sine wave

 .rdclock(clk),